morris/graphqlade/docs/server-side/getting-started.md

 ## 5. Define context

-Technically optional, but you will almost always need a GraphQL context class (instantiated per request):
+Technically optional, but you will almost always need a GraphQL context (instantiated per request):

 ```ts
 // src/MyContext.ts